Franciszek Ksawery Drucki-Lubecki: Biography

-Franciszek was born to Genowefa Olizar-Wołczkiewicz and Franciszek Drucki-Lubecki of the Drucki-Lubecki aristocratic family in Pohost Zahorodzki in Polesia (today's Pahost Zaharodski, a village in the Brest voblast of Belarus) on 4 January 1778.
+Franciszek was born to Genowefa Olizar-Wołczkiewicz and Franciszek Drucki-Lubecki of the Drucki-Lubecki aristocratic family in Pohost Zahorodzki in Polesia (today's Pahost Zaharodski, a village in Brest Region, Belarus) on 4 January 1778.
 After graduation from an infantry cadet school he joined the Russian military in 1794 and remained in service until 1800.
 He served under the command of Alexander Suvorov and participated in his campaigns in Italy and Switzerland.
 Then he became the Marshal of Nobility of Grodno gubernia.

 From 1813 to 1815 he was the member of the High Provisional Council (Rada Najwyższa Tymczasowa) of the Duchy of Warsaw.
 He supported the peaceful resolution of the conflict with Russian Empire and supported Alexander I of Russia, who he thought was liberal enough to support extended Polish autonomy.
 In 1816 he became the Governor General of Grodno gubernia and a member of the commission for settling the financial accounts between Kingdom of Poland and Russian Empire.
 He organised a campaign for the introduction of foreign investors, professionals and workers into Poland.
 In 1816, as a governor, he issued a set of conditions for the settlement of "useful foreigners" in the Congress Kingdom of Poland.
 City of Łódź was one that greatly benefited from his policies, becoming an important textile center.

 On 20 June 1820 he married Maria Scipio del Campo.
 They had three daughters: Tekla Drucka-Lubecka, Genowefa Drucka-Lubecka and Julia Drucka-Lubecka.

 From 1821 to 1830 he was the minister of Treasure in the Kingdom of Poland.
 From 1824 he reformed the mining and ironworks industries.
 His policies significantly improved the budget and treasury of the Kingdom: he introduced many saving policies, improved tax collection, introduced new indirect taxes and expanded the national monopoly on salt and tobacco.
 He eliminated the budgetary deficit and using his connections in Russia he eliminated many tariffs between the Kingdom of Poland and proper Russian Empire.
 This has improved the Polish exports eastwards.
 He also protected new industries from western import, especially from Germany, which led to a tariff war with Prussia.
 He founded the National Bank of Poland in 1828, he was also the initiator of the Land Credit Society (Towarzystwo Kredytowe Ziemskie).
 Drucki was convinced of harmfulness of laissez-faire policies and supported state interventionism.